Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Evaluation

-Finally, for evaluation, we split our test data into two sets, a main evaluation set (XX\ of the test data), where $X^i_r$ also contains at least one identity observed in the training data, and a generalizability set, in which no identities in $X^i_r$ are seen in the training data.
-This is necessary to fairly evaluate our \emph{Entity Only} model, which has a restricted vocabulary, to the other models, each of which are capable of handling out-of-domain text,\footnote{Note that $X^i_r$ can still contain phrases that the Entity only model does not recognize and replaces them with the zero vector.} but is also a useful test of the in-domain generalizability of the other models.
+Finally, for evaluating the out-of-domain generalizability of our models, i.e. how well the model generalizes to unseen identities, we split our test data into two sets, a \emph{Main Evaluation} set, where $X^i_r$ also contains at least one identity observed in the training data, and a \emph{Generalizability} set, in which no identities in $X^i_r$ are seen in the training data.
+This is necessary to fairly evaluate our \emph{Bio-only model}, which has a restricted vocabulary and does not generalize to out-of-domain phrases, to the other models, each of which are capable of handling out-of-domain text.\footnote{Note that $X^i_r$ can still contain phrases that the Bio-only model does not recognize and replaces them with the 0-vector.} It is also a useful test of the (in-domain) generalizability of the other models.
 We evaluate results separately for these two test datasets.